esp-rs/book/src/tooling/debugging/index.md

     - The availability of built-in JTAG interface depends on the ESP32-C3 revision:
       - Revisions older than 0.3 **don't** have a built-in JTAG interface.
       - Revisions 0.3 (and newer) **do** have a built-in JTAG interface, and you don't have to connect an external device to be able to debug.
-      - The ESP32-C3 Devkit C doesn't expose the JTAG interface over USB by default, see the [ESP32-C3 debugging docs][esp32c3-docs] to configure the board for debugging.
+      - The ESP32-C3 Devkit C doesn't expose the JTAG interface over USB by default, see the [ESP32-C3 debugging docs][esp32c3-docs] to configure the board for debugging or consider using the [esp32c3-rust-board] instead.

     To find your ESP32-C3 revision, run:
     ```shell